awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. Choose **Snapshots**\.

-1. On the **Snapshots** page, choose the snapshot that you want to migrate into an Aurora PostgreSQL DB cluster\.
+1. On the **Snapshots** page, choose the RDS PostgreSQL snapshot that you want to migrate into an Aurora PostgreSQL DB cluster\.

-1. Choose **Migrate Database**\.
+1. Choose **Actions** then choose **Migrate snapshot**\.

-1. Set the following values on the **Migrate Database** page:
+1. Set the following values on the **Migrate database** page:
-   + **DB Instance Class**: Choose a DB instance class that has the required storage and capacity for your database, for example `db.r3.large`\.
-Aurora cluster volumes automatically grow as the amount of data in your database increases\.
-128 tebibytes \(TiB\) So you only need to choose a DB instance class that meets your current storage requirements\.
-For more information, see [Overview of Aurora storage](Aurora.Overview.StorageReliability.md#Aurora.Overview.Storage)\.
+   + **DB engine version**: Choose a DB engine version you want to use for the new migrated instance\.
-   + **DB Instance Identifier**: Enter a name for the DB cluster that is unique for your account in the AWS Region that you chose\.
+   + **DB instance identifier**: Enter a name for the DB cluster that is unique for your account in the AWS Region that you chose\.
 This identifier is used in the endpoint addresses for the instances in your DB cluster\.
 You might choose to add some intelligence to the name, such as including the AWS Region and DB engine that you chose, for example **aurora\-cluster1**\.

      The DB instance identifier has the following constraints:
      + It must contain 1–63 alphanumeric characters or hyphens\.
      + Its first character must be a letter\.
      + It can't end with a hyphen or contain two consecutive hyphens\.
      + It must be unique for all DB instances per AWS account, per AWS Region\.
+   + **DB instance class**: Choose a DB instance class that has the required storage and capacity for your database, for example `db.r3.large`\.
+Aurora cluster volumes automatically grow as the amount of data in your database increases\.
+128 tebibytes \(TiB\) So you only need to choose a DB instance class that meets your current storage requirements\.
+For more information, see [Overview of Aurora storage](Aurora.Overview.StorageReliability.md#Aurora.Overview.Storage)\.
-   + **VPC**: If you have an existing VPC, then you can use that VPC with your Aurora PostgreSQL DB cluster by choosing your VPC identifier, for example `vpc-a464d1c1`\.
+   + **Virtual private cloud \(VPC\)**: If you have an existing VPC, then you can use that VPC with your Aurora PostgreSQL DB cluster by choosing your VPC identifier, for example `vpc-a464d1c1`\.
 For information on using an existing VPC, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.

-     Otherwise, you can choose to have Amazon RDS create a VPC for you by choosing **Create a new VPC**\.
+     Otherwise, you can choose to have Amazon RDS create a VPC for you by choosing **Create new VPC**\.
-   + **Subnet Group**: If you have an existing subnet group, then you can use that subnet group with your Aurora PostgreSQL DB cluster by choosing your subnet group identifier, for example `gs-subnet-group1`\.
+   + **Subnet group**: If you have an existing subnet group, then you can use that subnet group with your Aurora PostgreSQL DB cluster by choosing your subnet group identifier, for example `gs-subnet-group1`\.

-     Otherwise, you can choose to have Amazon RDS create a subnet group for you by choosing **Create a new subnet group**\.
-   + **Publicly Accessible**: Choose **No** to specify that instances in your DB cluster can only be accessed by resources inside of your VPC\.
+   + **Public access**: Choose **No** to specify that instances in your DB cluster can only be accessed by resources inside of your VPC\.
 Choose **Yes** to specify that instances in your DB cluster can be accessed by resources on the public network\.
-The default is **Yes**\.
 **Note**
 Your production DB cluster might not need to be in a public subnet, because only your application servers require access to your DB cluster\.
-If your DB cluster doesn't need to be in a public subnet, set **Publicly Accessible** to **No**\.
+If your DB cluster doesn't need to be in a public subnet, set **Public access** to **No**\.
+   + **VPC security group**: Choose a VPC security group to allow access to your database\.
    + **Availability Zone**: Choose the Availability Zone to host the primary instance for your Aurora PostgreSQL DB cluster\.
-To have Amazon RDS choose an Availability Zone for you, choose **No Preference**\.
+To have Amazon RDS choose an Availability Zone for you, choose **No preference**\.
-   + **Database Port**: Enter the default port to be used when connecting to instances in the Aurora PostgreSQL DB cluster\.
+   + **Database port**: Enter the default port to be used when connecting to instances in the Aurora PostgreSQL DB cluster\.
 The default is `5432`\.
 **Note**
 You might be behind a corporate firewall that doesn't allow access to default ports such as the PostgreSQL default port, 5432\.
 In this case, provide a port value that your corporate firewall allows\.
 Remember that port value later when you connect to the Aurora PostgreSQL DB cluster\.
-   + **Enable Encryption**: Choose **Yes** for your new Aurora PostgreSQL DB cluster to be encrypted at rest\.
-If you choose **Yes**, also choose an AWS KMS customer master key \(CMK\) as the **Master Key** value\.
+   + **Enable Encryption**: Choose **Enable Encryption** for your new Aurora PostgreSQL DB cluster to be encrypted at rest\.
+Also choose an AWS KMS customer master key \(CMK\) as the **Master key** value\.
    + **Auto minor version upgrade**: Choose **Enable auto minor version upgrade** to enable your Aurora PostgreSQL DB cluster to receive minor PostgreSQL DB engine version upgrades automatically when they become available\.

-     The **Auto Minor Version Upgrade** option only applies to upgrades to PostgreSQL minor engine versions for your Aurora PostgreSQL DB cluster\.
+     The **Auto minor version upgrade** option only applies to upgrades to PostgreSQL minor engine versions for your Aurora PostgreSQL DB cluster\.
 It doesn't apply to regular patches applied to maintain system stability\.

 1. Choose **Migrate** to migrate your DB snapshot\.

-1. Choose **Instances**, and then choose the arrow icon to show the DB cluster details and monitor the progress of the migration\.
-On the details page, you can find the cluster endpoint used to connect to the primary instance of the DB cluster\.
+1. Choose **Databases** to see the new DB cluster\.
+Choose the new DB cluster to monitor the progress of the migration\.
+On the **Connectivity & security** tab, you can find the cluster endpoint to use for connecting to the primary writer instance of the DB cluster\.
 For more information on connecting to an Aurora PostgreSQL DB cluster, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

 ## Migrating data from an RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica"></a>